sasha-kap/CV-to-Maps/README.md

 The project involves a pipeline that processes a dashcam camera video that has every video frame geotagged by the camera's GPS functionality, identifies all objects of interest across all video frames, geolocates those objects by assigning latitude and longitude values to each of those objects, and evaluates the results of geolocation against existing OSM data.

-For this project, a cross-country road trip video is selected and water tower is selected as the object of interest.
+For this project, a cross-country road trip video was selected and water tower was selected as the object of interest.
 The input video is required for every frame to include both the GPS coordinates and the heading (i.e., viewing angle) of the camera.

 ## Workflow